Heights missing peacock stirs up social media interest

 In a Facebook post Tuesday, the adoption center posted, “If you’re missing your peacock, please contact the shelter at 254-953-5472.”

-Within 24 hours the post had 120 reactions and dozens of shares on social media.
+Within 24 hours the post had 120 reactions and dozens of shares.

 Wester said the shelter received a call Tuesday that there was a peacock walking along the road, Wester said.